xXMalgosia69Xx/tftp-client-gui/README.md

 # tftp-client-gui
-GUI for my TFTP client written in Rust
+GUI for my TFTP client written in ~~Rust~~ Go

-It won't work from vs debugger, use dotnet run from command line
+I just realized whole program sucks balls, so I wrote a new API in Go and will transform it to make use of it.